On tour in Los Nevados National Park

 • You have the greatest chance of good weather in the dry season from mid-Dec to late February and July, August

-• During this ride, there is no access to Nevado del Ruiz.
-You can’t see snow from this entrance and you can’t do hikes or treks.
-Follow the link for
+• During this drive, there is no access to Nevado del Ruiz.
+You cannot see snow from this entrance and you cannot do any hikes or treks.
+Follow the link for treks to the glaciers in los Nevados National park,

 • Want to know more about the park?
-Then check the
+Check out the facebook page Parque Nacional Natural Los Nevados

 Movie Tip